edthedev/edthedev.github.io/art/live/index.md

 + The sky algorithm is subtly shifted to later evening, to justify the presence of the candle.

 "}
-    - {id: "tree", name: "Tree - 2021 May 6", desc: "This was an interesting technical challenge to create random branching rules that feel natural.
-Most of the effort on the background was to give the tree a space to feel more alive."}
     - {id: "waves", name: "Waves - 2021 May 2", desc: "This is the first sketch where I felt confident enough to try a non-abstract subject."}
-    - {id: "deep", name: "Deep Dive - 2021 April 25"}
     - {id: "sketch1", name: "Sketch - 2021 April 18", desc: "

 These abstract pieces are loosely based on actual sketches I have drawn.

 The final live art has very little in common with the original sketches due to my limited mastery of JavaScript as an art medium. "}
     - {id: "crossing", name: "Crossing Paths - 2020 December"}
-    - {id: "boxes", name: "Bouncing in Boxes - 2020 December"}
     - {id: "weave", name: "Stark Weave - 2020 December"}
-    - {id: "weave_strange", name: "Strange Weave - 2020 December"}

 ---